edutap-eu/documentation/source/architecture/core.md

 - a callback handler to proxy events emitted by the wallet provider to the eduTAP system.
   The events are emitted if a pass is saved or deleted in the holder's {term}`wallet`.
 - Front ends to manage and issue passes:
-  - A "Pass Management Portal" to create/ update pass classes (including a generic "Pass Designer") and manage the lifecycle of pass objects,
+  - A "Pass Backoffice" to create/ update pass classes (including a generic "Pass Designer") and manage the lifecycle of pass objects,
-  - A white label "Pass User Portal" (web and kiosk modes) to apply for passes and manage their passes.
+  - A white label "Tapper Portal" (web and kiosk modes) to apply for passes and manage their passes.
     It can be configured to define which {term}`pass classes <pass class>` are to be managed.

 ```{todo}